Best Automatic BBQ Temperature Controllers

 If we had to choose one it would be the Flame Boss 300 because of the variable speed fan.
 We think it gives that extra level of precision and worry-free cooking that we can’t ignore.

 Although, the BBQ Guru CyberQ Cloud wins on compatibility as it has a huge backlog of adaptors for almost every smoker on the market.
 If you’re using a smaller brand smoker or even your own UDS then the chances are that the CyberQ Cloud is going to work with it.
 But Flame Boss’s universal adapter is said to work on a lot of other models so this is also closer matched than first though.
-However, if you like to share everything with all your friends then that is a lot easier on the CyberQ.

 How to Install Your Temperature Controller